just-buildsystem/justbuild/doc/concepts/expressions.md

    `"default"` argument (with default `null`) is evaluated and returned.

+ - `"[]"` This function takes two keyword arguments, `"index"` and `"list"`.
+The `"list"` argument has to evaluate to a list.
+The `"index"` argument has to evaluate to either a number (which is then rounded to the nearest integer) or a string (which is interpreted as an integer).
+If the index obtained in this way is valid for the obtained list, the entry at that index is returned; negative indices count from the end of the list.
+   Otherwise the `"default"` argument (with default `null`) is evaluated and returned.

 #### Constructs related to reporting of user errors

 Normally, if an error occurs during the evaluation the error is